 Before we even signed the papers Tom looked at our monthly payment and wanted to back out.
-He couldn’t justify spending so much money on a house.
+He couldn’t justify spending so much money each month on a house.

 We were both already burnt out from house hunting and were already living temporarily at his parent’s house.
 I just wanted a home again.